ibragans666/Data-Structure/README.md

 # Data-Structure
-this repository will discuss all about data structure
+this repository will discuss all about data structure with python

 it's my fault